isapir/lucee-websocket/README.md

 ## Installation

 The easiest way to install the extension is from the Lucee Admin.
 Navigate to the Extension Applications page in the Web or Server Admin, e.g. `/lucee/admin/server.cfm?action=ext.applications`.
-Click the Lucee Websockets Extension icon, and then on the next page click the `Install` button.
+Click the *Lucee Websockets Extension* icon, and then on the next page click the `Install` button.

+## Getting Started

+The WebSocket API is event driven, meaning that you register event handling methods, e.g. _onOpen()_, _onMessage()_, etc, and those are called when the corresponding events are triggered.

+To configure a WebSocket endpoint call the function

+    WebsocketRegister(String endpoint, Component listener):ConnectionManager

 ## Copyright / License